splunk-soar-connectors/msgraphforoffice365/README.md

     This will only ingest the first level 'item attachment' as an EML file.
 The nested item attachments will not be ingested into the vault.
 If the extract_attachments flag is set to false, then the application will also skip the EML file ingestion regardless of this flag value.
--   extract_eml
-    -   When polling is on and extract_eml is enabled, it will add the eml files of the root email in the vault.
+-   extract_eml - When polling is on and extract_eml is enabled, it will add the eml files of the root email in the vault.
-    -   If the extract_attachments flag is set to false, then the application will also skip the itemAttachment and eml file ingestion regardless of the ingest_eml and extract_eml flag value.

 If extract_attachments is set to true, only fileAttachment will be ingested.
 If both ingest_eml and extract_attachments are set to true, then both fileAttachment and itemAttachment will be ingested.